Durdham Down: Features

 The Down features clumps of scrubby hawthorns, the avenues of massive horse-chestnuts, the flat swathes of grass and the elegant bordering of Victorian houses.

 The White Tree roundabout is a road junction on Durdham Down.
 The roundabout was constructed in the 1950s, but the name appears to date back to the 19th century.
 For a short period in 1908, the White Tree was the terminus of the tram, before it was extended to Westbury.
 There have been several white trees at the junction, either a silver birch or a tree with a trunk painted white.
 One white tree was demolished to make way for the roundabout.
 Another white tree was cut down during the 1970s outbreak of Dutch elm disease.

 The "Seven Sisters" are a group of pine trees on Durdham Down.
 A number of the trees have been lost over the years - notably in the 1990 Burns' Day storm - leaving three survivors.
 Replacement trees in the group have been vandalised, so an entirely new group of seven has been planted nearby.

 Sports

-In the 19th century horse-races were held, especially at Easter, as well as wrestling and boxing contests and cricket matches.
+The preamble to the 1861 Act noted that the Downs had 'been used as a place of public resort and recreation since time immemorial' and the intent was to safeguard this use.
+During the 19th century horse-races were held, especially at Easter, as well as wrestling and boxing contests and cricket matches.
+Other activities included donkey rides, bands, flower shows, circuses, public meetings and prostitution.
 Nowadays the sporting tradition carries on with the Bristol Downs Football League playing on permanently laid out pitches.

 The Gloucestershire County Cricket Club played its initial first-class match, which was against Surrey CCC, at Durdham Down on 2, 3 and 4 June 1870.